-- If an article is part of a series, you can enter it into one category as part of a series (such as Feature Series or Single Topic Coverage by a Team) as well as a single-article category (such as Case History, Data Journalism or News Analysis).
-However, for articles that are not part of a series or a special section, you are only allowed to submit the article in one category from the All Content division, Print division or Online division.
+- If an article is part of a series or section, you can enter it into one category as part of a series or section (such as Feature Series, Single Topic Coverage by a Team or Special Section) as well as a single-article category (such as Case History, Data Journalism or News Analysis).
+However, for articles that are not part of a series or section, you are only allowed to submit the article in one category from the All Content division, Print division or Online division.

 - If you enter the Magazine of the Year category, you may submit any part of any of the submitted issues into a Print, All Content or Design category.
 Remember that the Magazine of the Year category is limited to one entry per magazine.

-- If you submit an article that is part of a series or special section in either the Feature Series or Special Section category, as well as submit a single article from that series or section into a single-article category, you must note in your essay that the single article is part of a series so the judges are aware.
+- If you submit an article into a single-article category AND a series or section category, you must note in your essay that the single article is part of a series or section so the judges are aware.